-Recorded workshop from August 6, 2020
+Recorded from October 15, 2020

-Recording Expires: September 6, 2020
+Recording Expires: December 15, 2020

-Recorded workshop from August 5, 2020
+Recorded from September 29, 2020

-Recording Expires: September 5, 2020
+Recording Expires: November 4, 2020

 Loss, Grief and Pastoral Care during COVID-19

-Recorded workshop from July 21, 2020
+Recorded workshop from September 23, 2020

 The year 2020 has taken a toll on many people of faith - some are experiencing many layers of frustration, isolation, and even grief.
 For those impacted by death or hospitalization, related to the pandemic or not, this season can feel particularly overwhelming.
 How do you provide pastoral care to those who are hurting the most as they try to make sense out of their experience?
 Parkview Chaplaincy Director Patrick Riecke talks loss, grief, pastoral care and COVID, and responds to your specific questions about how to provide care during this unusual time.

-Access Password: !q3J5%x@
+Access Password: $VQ32GMS

-Recording Expires: August 21, 2020
+Recording Expires: October 23, 2020

 Race is Fake; Racism is Real (Learn and Lead: Race to Justice #1)